stephenkubovic/angular-visibility-change/README.md

 ### onVisible(callback)

 Runs the `callback` function when the page becomes visible.
+This method can be called multiple times and all callbacks will be run.

 ### onHidden(callback)

 Runs the `callback` function when the page becomes hidden.
+This method can be called multiple times and all callbacks will be run.

 ### onChange(callback)

 Runs the `callback` function whenever the page visibility changes.
 The callback will be called with a single boolean argument indicating whether the page became visible.
+This method can be called multiple times and all callbacks will be run.

 ### Examples